QuarkChain/QCEPs/QCEP/qcep-1.md

 This contract gives the root chain an access to determine the miner's stakes if the miner willingly *locks* those stakes to participate the PoSW consensus and have the potentially lower difficulty.

 For each staker, there are two states in the contract: **locked** and **unlocked**.
 Only when the staker is in the locked state, his/her stakes will be taken into account when used as a coinbase address to produce a root block.
-To make sure no malicious miner can impersonate an address with large amounts of tokens, we also allow staker to provide a hot-wallet `minerAddress`, and will require the mined root block to have a signature matching the recorded miner address in the contract.
+To make sure no malicious miner can impersonate an address with large amounts of tokens, we also allow staker to provide a hot-wallet `signer` address, and will require the mined root block to have a signature matching the recorded address in the contract.
 If such address is not provided, it will default to the staker's address.
 This mechanism is similar to our current [proof-of-guardian](https://github.com/QuarkChain/pyquarkchain/wiki/Ethash-with-Guardian) to ensure the safety of mainnet during the early stage.

 When the staker is in the locked state (default state):

 1. the staker can increase the stakes by directly sending QKC to the contract, and will be seen by the root chain once the including minor block is included by the root chain;
-1. the staker can set the miner address that is used to sign the submitted root block, with potentially more stakes (the function is `payable`);
+1. the staker can set the signer address that is used to sign the submitted root block, with potentially more stakes (the function is `payable`);
 1. the staker can **unlock** the stakes, which will be seen by the root chain as forfeiting the potential PoSW benefits.

 When the staker is in the unlocked state: